giraffe-fsharp/Giraffe.ViewEngine/README.md

 #### Partial Views

-A partial view is nothing more than one function or object being called from within another function:
+Partial views can be codified by calling one function from within another:

 ```fsharp
 module Views =